J&J Medical Connect

 • Aspirin 100 mg

-• All study medications were given once daily with food.
+• All study medications were given OD with food.

 Outcomes: Baseline characteristics of the patients for the EINSTEIN-Choice Study are shown in Table: EINSTEIN-Choice Baseline Demographics and Clinical Characteristics.